kavyakushnoor/Travelling-Salesman-Problem/README.md

-Refer to pdf file Distance Optimization_TSP for a detailed description of the project.
+Refer to pdf file Distance Optimization_TSP above for a detailed description of the project.